WhitakerLab/Onboarding/Lab-meetings.md

 ### Agenda & Notes

-This meeting is an open agenda - it would be great if you could add "things you’d like lab members' opinions on" in advance and we’ll build an agenda based on those questions.
+This meeting is an open agenda.
+The discussion points will be curated from the "things you’d like lab members' opinions on" section above.

 *
 *